lucylow/medical-triage-ai-vision/demo-app-VISION-TRACK/README.md

 ## 📋 **Detailed Setup & Installation Instructions**

 ### **Prerequisites**
-Before setting up GreyGuard Trials, ensure you have the following installed:
+Before setting up TRIAGE A.I., ensure you have the following installed:

 - **Node.js** (v18.0.0 or higher)
 - **npm** (v8.0.0 or higher)